EFLU student sexual assault: Students struggle to get anticipatory bail as varsity files 15 FIRs against them

 The student community has also highlighted that individuals, who are supposedly guards, are impersonating policemen on campus.
 However, this is not new as per the students.
 The PhD scholar said, "The head of the security department is always seen impersonating policemen while performing his day-to-day duties."
 Additionally, she claimed that the university is aware of this.

-On the other hand, Vijay claims, "Two guards are masquerading as police, dressed in Khaki uniform, and walk around in the university.
+On the other hand, the student claims, "Two guards are masquerading as police, dressed in Khaki uniform, and walk around in the university.
 Although it is still unclear whether they are actually security guards."

 Amidst all these, the students are being intimidated not to take part in the protests being staged.
 "I was threatened by my supervisor not to be seen at the forefront of the protest or protesting in sight of Vice-Chancellor E Suresh Kumar," said a PhD scholar who wished to remain anonymous.
 Additionally, "An environment of fear prevails at EFLU while students' career is being threatened," he added.